UK Health Secretary Hancock quits after being filmed kissing aide | DW | 26.06.2021

 "We have worked so hard as a country to fight the pandemic," Hancock said in the letter.
 "The last thing I would want is for my private life to distract attention from the single-minded focus that is leading us out of this crisis."

-Hancock, a Conservative MP, has played a key role in leading Britain's response to the coronavirus pandemic, receving praise for the pace of the country's vaccine rollout.
+Hancock, a Conservative MP, has played a key role in leading Britain's response to the coronavirus pandemic, receiving praise for the pace of the country's vaccine rollout.

 He used media appearances to urge voters to respect government guidelines on social distancing.